zoylendt/zoylendt.github.io/content/Posts/Kopia with email notifications.md

 ---
 title: Kopia with email notifications
-subtitle: Adding email notification support to Kopia
+subtitle: Adding email notification support to Kopia (or other containers)
 description:
 permalink:
 date: 2024-07-29